department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/sitewide-banners.md

 ---
 layout: default
 draft: true
-title: Sitewide banners
+title: Sitewide maintenance banners
 anchors:
-  - anchor: Scheduled sitewide maintenance banners
+  - anchor:

 ---

-# Sitewide banners
+# Sitewide maintenance banners
 <div class="va-introtext" markdown="1">
-Sitewide banners are only used when VA needs to communicate an emergency or system maintenance affecting the availablility of applications.
-This pattern is preset and cannot be modified, except to provide emergency instructions or the timing of system maintenance.
+Sitewide maintenance banners are used when we need to let Veterans know about system maintenance affecting the availability of applications and services on VA.gov.
 </div>

-## Scheduled sitewide maintenence banners
+## When we use them
-Scheduled sitewide maintenence banners are a combination of alert components and messaging used when all (or most) unauthenticated and authenticated applications, tools, or sign in experiences across the entire site are affected (e.g. vets-api).
-The Office of the CTO Digital Experience Team and is responsible for enabling publishing downtime maintenance banners.
+Sitewide maintenance banners combine the full-width banner alert component with standardized messaging text.
+It’s used when all (or most) unauthenticated and authenticated applications, tools, or sign in experiences across the entire site are affected (e.g., vets-api).
+The Office of the CTO Digital Experience Team is responsible for publishing the downtime maintenance banners.

-### When we use sitewide maintenance banners
-Use sitewide maintenance banners when VA.gov has to undergo scheduled maintenance, or when a service or API that VA.gov utilizes to fetch data is unavailable for a scheduled period of time.
-- We should tell users the duration the service will be unavailable beforehand, if this information is known.
-- We need to alert users the service is unavailable while it's down

-### Here’s how users should encounter maintenance banners
-1. Before a service is down, alert users there will be an outage using the [Before Maintenence banner](https://design.va.gov/storybook/?path=/docs/components-banners-maintenancebanner--before-maintenance).
-We recommend at least 5 business days advance notice.
-2. While the service is down, alert users that services or tools are currently and temporarily unavailable using the [During Maintenence banner](https://design.va.gov/storybook/?path=/docs/components-banners-maintenancebanner--during-maintenance)
-3. After the maintenance is complete, the banner is removed.
+1. Before the site maintenance

+2. During the site maintenance.

-### Before maintenence banner
+### Upcoming site maintenance banner: Before downtime

-Use the [Before Maintenence banner](https://design.va.gov/storybook/?path=/docs/components-banners-maintenancebanner--before-maintenance) for communicating system downtimes that affect many to all services or tools sitewide across VA.gov before it happens.
-This helps users know when a tool or application will be available and plan accordingly.
+The ‘before downtime’ banner helps users know when the downtime will take place, so they can plan accordingly.

+There are 2 versions of the upcoming message: one for typical downtimes, and another for when a downtime spans multiple days or is 24 hours or longer in duration.
+Refer to [scheduled downtime notifications messaging](https://design.va.gov/patterns/messaging-dictionary#scheduled-downtime-notifications) in the error messaging dictionary for the multi-day/24 hours+ downtime text.

+Information in {brackets} show customizable details.

-#### Text for the Before maintenance banner
+#### Upcoming site maintenance

-**Upcoming site maintenance**
 We’ll be doing some work on VA.gov.
-The maintenance will last x hour.
+The maintenance will last {x hour}.
 During that time, you won’t be able to sign in or use tools.

-**Date:** Day, Date, Year
+**Date:** {Day, Date, Year}

-**Start/End time:** 0:00 a.m. to 0:00 a.m.
-ET
+**Start/End time:** {0:00 a.m./p.m. to 0:00 a.m./p.m.
+ET}

-- Always specify time and date.
-Refer to [scheduled downtime notifications messaging](https://design.va.gov/patterns/messaging-dictionary#scheduled-downtime-notifications) in the content style guide.
-- Maintenance banners are always dismissable
-- Besides the date and time, text is not customizable

 [View the Before Maintenance React component on storybook](https://design.va.gov/storybook/?path=/docs/components-banners-maintenancebanner--before-maintenance)

-### During maintenence banner
+### During site maintenance banner: During downtime

-Use the [During Maintenence banner](https://design.va.gov/storybook/?path=/docs/components-banners-maintenancebanner--during-maintenance) for communicating system downtimes that affect all services or tools sitewide across VA.gov.
-This helps users know when a tool or application will be available.

-#### Text for the Before maintenance banner will always be
+The ‘during downtime’ banner lets users know that services and tools are affected.
+It helps them know when the downtime will be completed and tools and services will be available normally again.

+Information in {brackets} show customizable details.

-##### Site maintenance
+#### Site maintenance

 We’re working on VA.gov right now.
 If you have trouble signing in or using tools, check back after we’re finished.
 Thank you for your patience.

-**Date:** Day, Date, Year
+**Date:** {Day, Date, Year}

-**Start/End time:** 0:00 a.m. to 00:00 a.m.
-ET
+**Start/End time:** {0:00 a.m./p.m. to 00:00 a.m./p.m.
+ET}

-- Always specify time and date.
-Refer to [scheduled downtime notifications messaging](https://design.va.gov/patterns/messaging-dictionary#scheduled-downtime-notifications) in the content style guide.
-- Maintenance banners are always dismissable
-- Besides the date and time, text is not customizable

 [View the During Maintenance React component on storybook](https://design.va.gov/storybook/?path=/docs/components-banners-maintenancebanner--during-maintenance)

+## UX behavior

+The content and UX behavior of sitewide maintenance banners are standardized.
+Only the duration, dates, and times are customized.

+The Public Website Team (Office of the CTO Digital Experience) publishes downtime maintenance banners.

+- Specify custom dates and times.
+- Specify custom duration (how many hours or minutes) in the upcoming/before message.
+- Times are always given in ET.
+- Sitewide maintenance banners are always dismissable per session.
+- The ‘upcoming’ before message should be published at least 12 hours in advance.
+(Can be more in     advance when the outage is unusually long or comprehensive.)
+- Banner expires and automatically removed when downtime is complete.
+- A maximum of 3 banners are allowed simultaneously.

+**When there are multiple banners simultaneously on a page,** the FE logic will prioritize the display order of banners like this:

+1. Emergency homepage banner

+2. Sitewide maintenance banner

+3. Any other Veteran-action required banner